jhauberg/dledger/MANUAL.md

 Which method to use is a matter of preference and context as both methods (relative or absolute) are equally valid.

+However, if you have a lot of transactions and often find yourself going through your journals, it can be useful to make it a personal convention to always record the absolute position for dividend transactions.

+For example, consider the case where you forgot to put in a buy transaction previously and now are in the process of recording a recent dividend transaction.
+In this case, if you opt to omit the position, the record entry will be wrong because the position is believed to not have changed, causing unproportional dividend and cash amounts.
+This will affect both reports and forecasts negatively and might not be obvious immediately.

 ### Special dividends

 A company may occasionally choose to distribute additional cash through what is commonly referred to as a *special dividend*, or *extra dividend*.
 This is a non-recurring disitribution that is not considered part of the normal dividend schedule and frequency.